-2018 Share Option Scheme The share option scheme adopted by the Company on 20 August 2018 (as refreshed on 27 May 2022) 2022 AGM The Company's Annual General Meeting held on 27 May 2022 2023 AGM The Company's Annual General Meeting held on 31 May 2023 2024 AGM The Company's Annual General Meeting to be held on 31 May 2024 Annual General Meeting or AGM The Company's annual general meeting Articles of Association The Company's Articles of Association as amended, supplemented or modified from time to time Audit Committee The Audit Committee of the Company Beishang Beijing Beishang Xidian Technology Co., Ltd. (北京北商西電科技有限公司), a company established in the PRC Beishang Equity Owners the persons with the PRC nationality who are the registered shareholders of Beishang and hold the entire equity interests of Beishang, namely, Mr. Sun Zheng and Ms. Quan Hong Beixi Business Beijing Beixi Business Consultancy Co., Ltd. (北京北西商務諮詢有限公司), a company established in the PRC and an indirect non-wholly owned subsidiary of the Company Board The Board of Directors of the Company CG Code Corporate Governance Code as set out in Appendix C1 to the Listing Rules Chairman The chairman of the Company Companies Ordinance The Companies Ordinance (Chapter 622 of the Laws of Hong Kong) Company Asia Energy Logistics Group Limited Consolidated Financial Statements The audited consolidated financial statements of the Company and its subsidiaries for the year ended 31 December 2023
+2018 Share Option Scheme The share option scheme adopted by the Company on 20 August 2018 (as refreshed on 27 May 2022) 2022 AGM The Company's Annual General Meeting held on 27 May 2022 2024 AGM The Company's Annual General Meeting held on 31 May 2024 2025 AGM The Company's Annual General Meeting to be held on 23 May 2025 Annual General Meeting or AGM The Company's annual general meeting Articles of Association The Company's Articles of Association as amended, supplemented or modified from time to time Audit Committee The Audit Committee of the Company Beishang Beijing Beishang Xidian Technology Co., Ltd. (北京北商西電科技有限公司), a company established in the PRC Beishang Equity Owner the person with the PRC nationality who is the registered shareholder of Beishang and hold the entire equity interests of Beishang, namely, Mr. Sun Zheng Beixi Business Beijing Beixi Business Consultancy Co., Ltd. (北京北西商務諮詢有限公司), a company established in the PRC and an indirect wholly owned subsidiary of the Company Board The Board of Directors of the Company CG Code Corporate Governance Code as set out in Appendix C1 to the Listing Rules Chairman The chairman of the Company Companies Ordinance The Companies Ordinance (Chapter 622 of the Laws of Hong Kong) Company Asia Energy Logistics Group Limited Consolidated Financial Statements The audited consolidated financial statements of the Company and its subsidiaries for the year ended 31 December 2024